 Contributions were received from Cllrs.
 F. Doherty, M. Shortall, M. Noonan, B. Gardner, T. Breathnach and J. Malone.

-Members thanked the group for their presentation and stated that Kilkenny County Council is committed to the success of the Watergate and will support them in their vision for the future.
+Members thanked the group for their presentation and stated that Kilkenny County Council is committed to the success of the Watergate and supportive of their vision for the future.
 Members spoke about the use of the Watergate for other events and the development of the Brewery Site.

 Cllr.
 M. H. Cavanagh thanked the group for their presentation and wished them well.